 You should check with your home school regarding how it will handle grades reported by the Institute.

 Law professors must grade all students in a course using the same grading system.
 The grading systems for the Institute is a letter grade using pluses and minuses.

 Submission of Grades by Faculty

-Faculty shall submit grades for all courses and papers to the School of Law Registrar no later than July 30, 2018.
+Faculty shall submit grades for all courses and papers to the School of Law Registrar within 20 days of receiving finals for grading.

 The grades will then be recorded on University of New Mexico transcripts.
 Students should order from the University of New Mexico Office of the Registrar a transcript to be sent to their school, when grades are posted. https://registrar.unm.edu/transcripts/request-online.html

 The Director may make exceptions to the above policy for sufficient reason.
 (For example, large classes, sickness, research projects, or community service.)